angkoonhwee/Punkt-Milestone3/README.md

 - Well-designed and aesthetic user interfaces.
 - Smooth transition and no lags.
-  - ==side note: personally we feel that our app has been slowed down quite a lot due to Heroku, it is much smoother on localhost D: and due to Heroku lags, we removed some nice transition animations :’(==
+  - side note: personally we feel that our app has been slowed down quite a lot due to Heroku, it is much smoother on localhost D: and due to Heroku lags, we removed some nice transition animations :’(
 - User guide is detailed and easy to follow
 - Inclusion of both short term and long term goals.
 - Novel features